 What is finally?

-finally() is used when we want to perform some processing or clean-up tasks.
+is used when we want to perform some processing or clean-up tasks.
 It executes once a promise is settled.
 Do read about this on mdn as well.

-finally on mdn: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/finally
+on mdn: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/finally

 Promise.all(), Promise.any(), Promise.allSettled() methods: